 - Transform our national operating model for the future i.e. the practical ways the Church is organised and functions.

-Four groups - Recovery, Vision & Strategy, Governance, and Transforming Effectiveness - have been tasked with consulting the wider Church, providing recommendations and guidance, and transparently communicating their progress and findings.
+Four groups - Vision & Strategy, Recovery, Governance, and Transforming Effectiveness - were tasked with consulting the wider Church, providing recommendations and guidance, and transparently communicating their progress and findings.

-The Recovery Group, led by the Bishop of London, looks at how to respond to and interpret changing government advice on church buildings and services.
-Its responsibilities also include supporting churches in reaching out to existing and new worshippers through digital means; the Church of England’s response to social need; and the wellbeing of church and communities.
+The Recovery Group, led by the Bishop of London, looked at how to respond to and interpret changing government advice on church buildings and services.
+Its responsibilities included supporting churches in reaching out to existing and new worshippers through digital means; the Church of England’s response to social need; and the wellbeing of church and communities.